Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: The Bryant-Salamon manifolds

-But a central geodesic remains in a fixed radius, hence it cannot be extended indefinitely.
-The holonomy equal to $\gdois$ now follows by the results in \cite{Alb18}. \end{proof} Regarding vertical radial geodesics $\gamma(t)=g(t)x_0\in D_{r_0,\pm}M,\ t\in\R$, they have a complicated equation, cf. \cite{Alb18}, with $s=-1$:
+As the fibres are totally geodesic and spherically symmetric, a fibre geodesic exists but it cannot be extended indefinitely.
+Finally, the holonomy equal to $\gdois$ follows by a main result which is Theorem 3.1 in \cite{Alb18}. \end{proof} We remark the vertical \textit{radial} geodesics, for $s=-1$, written $\gamma(t)=\epsilon(t)x_0\in D_{r_0,\pm}M,\ t\in\R$, with $\|x_0\|_{_M}^2=2$, must have the following equation, cf. \cite{Alb18}:

-We note the incompleteness of the metric is in great contrast with the elliptic geometry case.
-The end of the proof is accomplished with a general method found in \cite{Alb18}.
-Which also gives a new proof of the $s>0$ case, i.e. that of theorem \ref{BryantSalamontheorem}.
+We note the \textit{incompleteness} of the metric is in sharp contrast with the elliptic geometry case.
+The end of the above proof is accomplished with a general technique, found in \cite{Alb18}, developed with the purpose of computing holonomy on vector bundles with spherically symmetric metrics.
+This procedure also gives a new proof of the $s>0$ case, i.e. the case of the Bryant-Salamon manifold.